HGU-BREATH/GlobalPath-optimization/README.md

 ## I. Get the inflection points.

 It is important to divide a trajectory in order to meaningful merge.
-<br>We thought distinguising which is straight line or curve is the matter. <br>Therefore, you should find inflection points of the map.
+<br><br>We thought distinguising which is straight line or curve is the matter. <br>Therefore, fiding inflection points of the map is matter.

 ### 1. Get the Map